Frequently Asked Questions

 (ii) the health and safety of the workers in the work group;

-Remember: The rep is elected by the members of his or her designated work group – and is their rep, not the employer’s rep. He or she has to satisfy those members and is answerable to them.
-In terms of duties an elected rep has the same duties as any other employee of the employer – no more, no less.
+Remember: A HSR is elected by the members of their work group – and is their representative, not the employer’s.
+They have to satisfy the members of their work group and are answerable to them.
+In terms of duties an elected HSR has the same duties as any other worker – no more, no less.

 What does “consultation” mean?